HomeDev GuideAPI Reference

 The following information can be extracted from the URL:

-• The relative path of the content: /en/artists/almost-up-today
+- The relative path of the content –

-The query will be like following, it will use the values of content ID, relative path, locale/language and filter IsCommonDraft = true.
+The query is like the following example.
+It will use the values of content ID, relative path, locale or language, and filter IsCommonDraft = true.

 Content(